RosettaCommons/documentation/application_documentation/utilities/utilities-applications.md

 - [[Fragment picker|app-fragment-picker]]: Pick fragments to be used in conjunction with other fragment-aware Rosetta applications.
     * [[Old fragment picker|fragment-picking-old]]: The older version of the fragment picker.
-    * [[Structure set fragment picker|struc-set-fragment-picker]]: Pick fragments from a defined set of structures.
+    * [[Structure Set Fragment Picker|Structure-Set-Fragment-Picker]]: Pick fragments from a defined set of structures.
 - [[Loops from density]]: Create Rosetta loop files for regions of a protein with poor local fit to electron density.

 - [[Make exemplars|make-exemplar]]: Create an exemplar for surface pockets on a protein that touch a target residue.